How are swollen lymph nodes linked to HIV?

 - if the skin over the nodes is red and inflamed

 People should also see a doctor if they have swollen lymph nodes and are also experiencing any of the following symptoms:

-When attempting to diagnose the cause of swollen lymph nodes, a doctor will perform a physical exam and ask questions about symptoms, recent travel history, and recent contact with animals.
-It is important to remember that although swollen lymph nodes are a symptom of early HIV infection, there are also many other causes of swollen lymph nodes.
+When attempting to diagnose the cause of swollen lymph nodes, a doctor will perform a physical exam and ask questions about symptoms and recent activities.

 Doctors may also require blood or tissue samples to help them make a diagnosis.
 Fluid from the lymph node may also be extracted and placed into a culture to analyze what class of bacteria may grow, if any.
 Swollen lymph nodes may also be the result of a viral illness.